annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 type `unknown`

 ### Utility types & partial
-We don't want Pizza ids to be optionnal
+We don't want Pizza ids to be optional

 Updates are not complete User type, creating a new type is duplication and don't work with big objects
 ```typescript